wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-x.md

 "It’s all machine code so data driven - although I had some simple data structures for convenience that could equate to C style structures but the Z80 isn’t good for accessing that kind of organization of data so yeah..."
 What are you going to do?

-\marginfig{x-tunnel.png}{The impressive tunnel sequences comes with an equally impressive soundtrack by Japanese composer Kazumi Totaka.}{The impressive tunnel sequence in X.}
+\marginfig{x-tunnel.png}{The impressive tunnel sequences come with an equally impressive soundtrack by Japanese composer Kazumi Totaka - his first game in a slew of many great Nintendo titles to come, including Animal Crossing and Luigi's Mansion.}{The impressive tunnel sequence in X.}

 "I did use one trick in the tunnels to clip the tunnel segments to the next segment  and make them look solid" recounts Dylan.
 The claustrophobic vibe, a pleasantly upbeat soundtrack and a fixed but fast speed that requires concentration all make up for one of the most exciting parts of the game.